 And, of course, I have burned things.
 Everyone does.
 Cooks on scaffolds building skyscrapers, cooks in operating rooms navigating jungles of tiny veins.
 Cooks speaking before juries, exploring the ocean deep, patrolling lonely city streets.
 They make mistakes, but they don’t give up.
 They go right back and beat that steel beam again, cut out that diseased organ, flambé their opponents’ arguments.

 Nothing is more disheartening than to hear someone cry: “I can’t cook.”
-Nonsense, everyone can cook.
+Nonsense, everyone can cook—maybe it’s just not in the kitchen.
 We all have our specialties, and none is greater or less than others.
 We all have some dish inside us with our name on it.
 Sometimes, we just forget to look for it.
 We let people sidetrack us.
 Categorize us.
 We don’t listen to our hearts.

 I say get out your pots and pans and descend into the Grand Canyon.
 I hear the view is stunning.